microcks/microcks.io/content/documentation/guides/installation/kubernetes-operator.md

 There are three important things to notice here:

 * Like the `APISource`, the target Microcks instance to those API & Services is provided by the `microcks.io/instance` annotation,
 * The connection to this target instance is realized using a specific [Service Account](/documentation/explanations/service-account/) named `microcks-operator-serviceaccount` and created by the Operator during the installation of Keycloak.
-The operator also supports using an external Keycloak instance - we recommend to read [this advanced documentation](https://github.com/microcks/microcks-operator/blob/main/documentation/microcks-dependent-cr.md) for the setup,
+The operator also supports using an external Keycloak instance - we recommend reading [this advanced documentation](https://github.com/microcks/microcks-operator/blob/main/documentation/microcks-dependent-cr.md) for the setup,
-* The synchronization with Kubernetes Secrets is limited to the namespace secrets.
-As the operator is scoped to a namespace, it is not able to view secrets outside its namespace.
+* Synchronization with Kubernetes Secrets is limited to namespace secrets.
+As the operator is scoped to a namespace, it cannot view secrets outside that namespace.

 ### Status management

-`APISource` artifacts may need and reference secrets to access remote repositories.
-As one cannot predict the order of resource reconcialiation in Kubernetes, if an `APISource` artifact creation is failing because of a missing secret, the reconciliation will be retried after a certain delay.
-The operator will track the status of each `APISource` artifact & importers as well as `SecretSource` secrets using the `Status` property of the corresponding resource.
+`APISource` artifacts may need to reference secrets to access remote repositories.
+As one cannot predict the order of resource reconciliation in Kubernetes, if an `APISource` artifact creation is failing because of a missing secret, the reconciliation will be retried after a certain delay.
+The operator will track the status of each `APISource` artifact & importer as well as `SecretSource` secrets using the `Status` property of the corresponding resource.

-You can check the description of the `Status` property for `APISource` [here](https://github.com/microcks/microcks-operator/blob/main/documentation/apisource-cr.md) and you can check the description of the `Status` property for `SecretSource` [there](https://github.com/microcks/microcks-operator/blob/main/documentation/secretsource-cr.md).
+You can check the description of the `Status` property for `APISource` [here](https://github.com/microcks/microcks-operator/blob/main/documentation/apisource-cr.md), and you can check the description of the `Status` property for `SecretSource` [there](https://github.com/microcks/microcks-operator/blob/main/documentation/secretsource-cr.md).

 ## 4. Install Microcks with asynchronous options

-In this section, we're doing a complete install of Microcks, enabling the asynchronous protocols feature.
-To do so, the Operator will need either an existing Kafka cluster or it can provision and mange its own using the [Strimzi](https://strimzi.io) operator.
+In this section, we're installing Microcks completely, enabling the asynchronous protocols feature.
+To do so, the Operator will need either an existing Kafka cluster or the ability to provision and manage its own using the [Strimzi](https://strimzi.io) operator.
 Ask your favorite SRE or Platform Engineer for the best option.
-If you're oinging the Strimzi way, it will require administrator privileges to install Strimzi.
+If you're using Strimzi, installing it will require administrator privileges.

-You can install Strimzi in different ways but the easier is just to execute the following command:
+You can install Strimzi in different ways, but the easiest is just to execute the following command:

 ```sh
 kubectl create -f 'https://strimzi.io/install/latest?namespace=microcks' -n microcks
 ```

 To be able to expose the Kafka cluster to the outside of Minikube, you’ll need to enable SSL passthrough on your ingress controller.
-Typically, using nginx, this require updating the default ingress controller deployment like below:
+Typically, using nginx, this requires updating the default ingress controller deployment like below:

 ```sh
 kubectl patch -n ingress-nginx deployment/ingress-nginx-controller --type='json' \
     -p '[{"op":"add","path":"/spec/template/spec/containers/0/args/-","value":"--enable-ssl-passthrough"}]'
 ```

-So assuming you're having the Strimzi operator up and running in your `microcks` namespace, you can now create a new Microcks instance with additional properties to enable the asynchronous feature and to popup a new Kafka cluster that will be made available to users at `kafka.m.minikube.local`:
+So, assuming you're having the Strimzi operator up and running in your `microcks` namespace, you can now create a new Microcks instance with additional properties to enable the asynchronous feature and to pop up a new Kafka cluster that will be made available to users at `kafka.m.minikube.local`:

 ```yaml
 cat <<EOF | kubectl apply -n microcks -f -